Pavel4e5/zapret2/docs/manual.en.md

 A one-time cancellation of all subsequent instances within a profile.
 The instance performing the cancellation takes over the coordination of further actions and is called the orchestrator.

-# zapret-lib.lua Core Function Library
+# zapret-lib.lua core function library

 Nearly every function includes detailed comments regarding its purpose and parameters.
 Reviewing the Lua code and comments will provide a better understanding of what a specific function does and how to call it.

-## Core Desync Functions
+## Core desync functions

 These can be used directly in `--lua-desync`.